MicrosoftDocs/SupportArticles-docs/Microsoft365/admin/active-directory/duplicate-attributes-prevent-dirsync.md

       :::image type="content" source="./media/duplicate-attributes-prevent-dirsync/object-attributes.png" alt-text="Screenshot shows an example of object attributes." border="false":::

    6. Record the values of the userPrincipalName attribute and each SMTP address in the multivalue proxyAddresses attribute.
-You will need these values later.
+You'll need these values later.

       |Attribute name|Example|Notes|
       |----------|----------|----------|